 Florence Impens is a Leverhulme Early Career Fellow at the John Rylands Research Institute of the University of Manchester.
-She works on twentieth- and twenty-first century British and Irish poetry, with a particular interest in translation and classical reception studies, and in comparative literature.
+She works on 20th- and 21st- century British and Irish poetry, with a particular interest in translation and classical reception studies, and in comparative literature.

 Dr. Impens studied at Université Sorbonne Nouvelle - Paris 3 and at Trinity College, Dublin, where she was awarded a Ph.D. in English in 2013.
-She has lectured in English and in French at Trinity College, Dublin, and was a NEH-Keough Fellow in the 2014-2015 academic year.
+She has lectured in English and in French at Trinity College, Dublin, and was a NEH-Keough Fellow in 2014-2015.

-Three publications that were completed and/or commissioned during her NEH Fellowship are now in press:
+Additionally, three publications that were completed and/or commissioned during her NEH Fellowship are:

-When asked to reflect on the importance of the NEH Keough Fellowhship to her career, Dr. Impens wrote:
+In 2016, when asked to reflect on the importance of the NEH-Keough Fellowship to her career, Dr. Impens wrote: